GRP-777/Proyecto_Individual_1/README.md

 Example return: {"Negative": 182, "Neutral": 120, "Positive": 278}
 Exploratory Data Analysis & Machine Learning

+# _**EDA (Exploratory Data Analysis)**_
+The datasets had a few aspects to fix related to numeric variables.
+The playtime_forever column had some outliers with irreal amounts of hours played for some users, the amounts were corrected.

 # _**Machine Learning**_

 The model establishes an item-item relationship.
 This means that given an item_id, based on how similar it is to the rest, similar items will be recommended.
 Here, the input is a game and the output is a list of recommended games.